Tit for Tattling: Cooperation, communication, and how each could stabilize the other

-The effect of reciprocity becomes weaker as groups become larger and interactions more anonymous, since the probability of having one's altruism reciprocated goes down \cite{brown-the-evolution-of-social-behavior-by-reciprocation-1982}.
-Because group selection is \textit{also} weaker in large groups \cite{smith-group-selection-1976, nowak-five-rules-for-the-evolution-of-cooperation-2006}, partially as a result of the lower variance exhibited by larger groups \cite{henrich-cultural-group-selection-coevolutionary-processes-and-large-scale-cooperation-2004}, it becomes all the more vital to find an alternative mechanism that could sustain cooperation.
+Indirect reciprocity can help to explain pairwise altruism when acts are unlikely to be directly reciprocated, such as when groups are large, because \emph{third parties} can withhold cooperation specifically from those with bad reputations (creating targeted punishment \cite{boyd-the-evolution-of-reciprocity-in-sizable-groups-1988}).
+It has been observed experimentally, where people often cooperate disproportionately with those who have cooperated with others when there is no possibility of having their act directly reciprocated, suggesting that reputation is not just an aid for estimating one's own future payoff \cite{wedekind-cooperation-through-image-scoring-in-humans-2000}.
+And ethnographically, some societies tolerate stealing from families with bad reputations \cite{henrich-the-origins-and-psychology-of-cooperation-2021, bhui-how-exploitation-launched-human-cooperation-2019}.

-Indirect reciprocity provides a promising solution, because it dispenses with the need to meet the same partner again in order to have an act reciprocated.
-Instead, any partner, as long as they factor in reputation, can reciprocate an altruistic act.
-In experiments, people do behave according to indirect reciprocity, cooperating disproportionately with those who have cooperated with others, \textit{even when} there is no possibility of having their act reciprocated (implying that reputation here is not simply acting as an estimator for the likelihood of having your altruistic act reciprocated) \cite{wedekind-cooperation-through-image-scoring-in-humans-2000}.
+A strategy is a set of rules for acting and signaling.
+Sometimes we refer to a strategy as a `norm'; we do this when the strategy encodes a set of rules that is followed by the large majority of a social group.
+The simplest norm in indirect reciprocity is image-scoring, which says that `cooperate with cooperators, defect with defectors' \cite{nowak-evolution-of-indirect-reciprocity-by-image-scoring-1998}.
+However, this norm punishes those who defect against defectors, even though this is precisely (1) what the norm prescribes and (2) what makes defection costly \cite{nowak-evolution-of-indirect-reciprocity-2005}.

-There are many different implementations of indirect reciprocity.
-The simplest is image-scoring, which says, ``cooperation is good, defection is bad'' \cite{nowak-evolution-of-indirect-reciprocity-by-image-scoring-1998}.
-Agents who cooperate only with ``good'' agents, called discriminators, can maintain a high population, but only when individuals always follow their strategy perfectly \cite{nowak-evolution-of-indirect-reciprocity-2005}.
-However, when agents make errors, discriminators get punished for defecting against defectors, when this is behavior is precisely what maintains the cooperation.
-A more nuanced approach might be to introduce the notion of \textit{standing} (someone is in good standing if they cooperated with anyone, or if they defected against a defector), and to cooperate with agents if and only if they are in `in good standing''.
-A stricter strategy than standing, called \textit{stern judging}, also punishes cooperation with defectors \cite{pacheco-stern-judging-a-simple-successful-norm-that-promotes-cooperation-under-indirect-reciprocity-2006}.
+A more nuanced approach might be to introduce the notion of \textit{standing} (defined recursively: someone is in good standing if they cooperated, or if they defected against someone in bad standing), and to cooperate with agents if and only if (iff) they are in good standing \cite{ohtsuki-the-leading-eight-social-norms-that-can-maintain-cooperation-by-indirect-reciprocity-2005}. \textit{Stern judging}, similar to standing, additionally puts those who cooperate with those in bad standing into bad standing \cite{pacheco-stern-judging-a-simple-successful-norm-that-promotes-cooperation-under-indirect-reciprocity-2006}.